 Adventure is diverse in China, with a landscape that stretches from grasslands, deserts, mountains, rivers, and almost 9000 miles of coastline.
 Breathtaking scenery isn’t all that this country has to offer.

 China is also an ancient world, where you can step into the past and experience a bygone era as you walk through imperial palaces or sacred temples.
-The country is also known for having the largest population in the world with just over 1.4 billion people who are proud of their nation and eagerly welcome visitors into their world.
+The country is also known for having the largest population in the world, with just over 1.4 billion people who are proud of their nation and eagerly welcome visitors into their world.

 欢迎 – Welcome to China

-Beijing is the modern-day name for the capital of China but in reality, the city has been central to the government for the last 3 dynasties.
+Beijing is the modern-day name for the capital of China; however, in reality, the city has been central to the government for the last 3 dynasties.
 With over 3,000 years of written history, Beijing is an ancient city that has been transformed into a modern metropolis, which has its own culture and cuisine.

 Culture and Language

 China is often thought to be a cradle for human civilization because it has a written history that began in 1250 BC during the Shang dynasty.
 The country is also often given the title of having the oldest continuous civilization because it has dominated and shaped the world for thousands of years.